-In case you connect a capacitive sensor (or resistive) to the Multiple-Sensor Interface it will not be able to satisfy the conditions for oscillation of the Pierce oscillator, equations (39) and (40), by $A(\omega_0)\beta(\omega_0)=1$, and so it is again a Schmitt-Trigger relaxation oscillator.
-So to analyze this circuit the Schmitt-trigger inverter was replaced by a theoretical switch (Schmitt-Trigger), just like previously with resistive sensors.
+In case you connect a capacitive sensor (or resistive) to the Multiple-Sensor Interface it will not be able to satisfy the conditions for oscillation consequent of the Barkhausen criterion applied to the circuit as Pierce oscillator; and so it is again a Schmitt-trigger relaxation oscillator.
+To analyze this circuit the Schmitt-trigger inverter was replaced by a theoretical switch (Schmitt-trigger), just like previously with resistive sensors.